BenNormann/Delos/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable **"Developer mode"** (toggle in top-right corner)
    - Click **"Load unpacked"**
-   - Select the `Delos` directory
+   - Select the `Moneo` directory
-   - ✅ The Delos icon should appear in your toolbar
+   - ✅ The Moneo icon should appear in your toolbar

 4. **Verify Setup**
    - Visit any news article (e.g., [BBC News](https://www.bbc.com/news))